Amusement Park Injury Laws, Liability & Safety Requirements

 If the amusement park accident occurred as a result of the condition of the amusement park or the use of the premises results in injury, then the amusement park would be subject to premises injury liability.

 Amusement parks in New Jersey are responsible for the maintenance and safety of their rides and facilities.
 If a ride is not maintained correctly or proper safety regulations are not enforced, the amusement park may be held liable for any injuries or deaths that may occur as a result.

 For places such as boardwalks that are maintained by local municipalities, like the boardwalk in Point Pleasant, a premises injury liability and responsibility would fall on the municipality.

 If an injury or incident occurred as a result of a defective ride, such as a lap bar unlatching in the middle of a ride, then the claim may be a defective product liability case.
 Structural and design defects may be filed against the manufacturer of the ride or the company that produced the defective part.

-In these cases, it has to be proven that there was a defect that specifically lead to the injury or death of the victim who used the ride.
+In these cases, it has to be proven that there was a defect that specifically led to the injury or death of the victim who used the ride.

-Regarding the rides themselves, the park and operates must ensure the rides are safe and has the appropriate restraints, inspections, maintenance, supervision, and instructions for riders.
+In terms of the rides themselves, the park and operators must ensure the rides are safe and have the appropriate restraints, inspections, maintenance, supervision, and instructions for riders.
 In the case that an employee fails to properly secure a rider, does not post the necessary safety instructions, or does not maintain a ride correctly, then he or she may be held liable for any injuries that result.

-This type of legal claim would be for negligence, and the case would need to prove that the defendant did not take the proper safety precautions, or was negligent in being careful about the safety of riders, and that this negligence caused the injury.
+This type of legal claim would be considered negligence, and the case would need to prove that the defendant did not take the proper safety precautions, or was negligent in being careful about the safety of riders, and that this negligence caused the injury.

 Examples of these cases of negligence include: